n150 n300 T3000 p100 p300c 60 min Validated

 --frames 8 --steps 25 --output output/phase1.gif

-Replaces the PyTorch UNet with the TT-NN UNet from ~/tt-metal, running natively on Blackhole silicon.
-Cross-frame self-attention is applied at each PNDM step across all N frame latents simultaneously — giving genuine temporal coherence at hardware speed.
+Replaces the PyTorch UNet with the TT-NN UNet, running natively on Blackhole silicon.
+Cross-frame self-attention blends noise predictions at each PNDM step for temporal coherence.

 Requires: Blackhole hardware (p100/p150/p300c/TT-QuietBox® 2) and ~/tt-metal built.